Octupolar test of general relativity: Parametrized multipolar gravitational waveforms

-Refs.~\cite{Kastha:2018bcr,Kastha:2019} came up with a novel theory-agnostic method to test the multipolar structure of the gravitational field radiated from an inspiralling compact binary.
-Using the multipolar post-Minkowskian (MPM) formalism \cite{Th80,BD84,BD86,B87,BD88,BD89,BD92,B95,BDI95,BIJ02,DJSdim,BDEI04}, Ref.~\cite{Kastha:2018bcr} derived the \emph{parametrized multipolar} gravitational wave phasing up to 3.5PN order for non-spinning binaries and Ref.~\cite{Kastha:2019} extended it for non-precessing binaries.
-The MPM formalism relates the radiation content in the far zone, encoded in the mass- and current-type radiative multipole moments $\{U_L,V_L\}$, to the stress-energy tensor of the source.
-In order to model possible deviations in the multipole structure, Ref.~\cite{Kastha:2018bcr,Kastha:2019} adopted the following parametrization for radiative multipole moments: $U_L\rightarrow \mu_l\,U_L$, $V_L \rightarrow \epsilon_l \ V_L$.
+References~\cite{Kastha:2018bcr,Kastha:2019} came up with a novel theory-agnostic method to test the multipolar structure of the gravitational field radiated from an inspiralling compact binary.
+Using the multipolar post-Minkowskian formalism \cite{Th80,BD84,BD86,B87,BD88,BD89,BD92,B95,BDI95,BIJ02,DJSdim,BDEI04}, Ref.~\cite{Kastha:2018bcr} derived the \emph{parametrized multipolar} gravitational wave phasing up to 3.5PN order for nonspinning binaries and Ref.~\cite{Kastha:2019} extended it for nonprecessing binaries.
+The multipolar post-Minkowskian formalism relates the radiation content in the far zone, encoded in the mass- and current-type radiative multipole moments $\{U_L,V_L\}$, to the stress-energy tensor of the source.
+In order to model possible deviations in the multipole structure, Refs.~\cite{Kastha:2018bcr,Kastha:2019} adopted the following parametrization for radiative multipole moments: $U_L\rightarrow \mu_l\,U_L$, $V_L \rightarrow \epsilon_l \ V_L$.
 By construction, the phenomenological multipole parameters $\mu_l$, $\epsilon_l$ are equal to unity in GR.
 With this parametrization, the contributions from various radiative multipole moments to the GW phasing can be tracked separately, thereby facilitating tests of the multipolar structure of the PN approximation to GR.

 In this work, we go one step further and probe the different PN orders in the radiative mass octupole moment of a compact binary as it evolves through the \emph{adiabatic inspiral} phase.
 We propose the parametrization